Cucurbita pepo: Distribution and habitat

 The species is found from sea level to slightly above 2000 m.

 Uses

 Fresh squash is cut into spiral strips, folded into hanks and hung up to dry for winter use.
-The blossoms are cooked in grease and used as a delicacy in combination with other foods.
+The blossoms are fried in grease and used as a delicacy in combination with other foods.
 Fresh squash, either whole or in pieces, is roasted in ashes and used for food.
-In the Zuni culture, the gourds are made into cups, ladles, and dippers and put to various uses.
-The gourds are also worn in phallic dances by the Zuni symbolizing fructification or made into ceremonial rattles, made into receptacles for storing precious articles, and a poultice of seeds and blossoms is used for treating cactus scratches.
+In the Zuni culture, the gourds are made into cups, ladles, dippers, and storage receptacles.
+A poultice of seeds and blossoms was used to treat cactus scratches.